FEBRUARY IN THE GARDEN

 - Top dress citrus trees with compost or well decomposed animal manure.

-- Nuts (pecans, walnuts and chestnuts) start falling and need to be collected or harvested.
+- Nuts (pecans, walnuts and chestnuts) start falling and need to be collected or harvested from now through to winter.

 - Continue disposing of fruit that has fallen on the ground by burying it.

-- Apply a general fertiliser to the whole garden, especially around larger shrubs which often make an autumn growth spurt.
+- Apply a general fertiliser to the whole garden, especially around larger shrubs which have an autumn growth spurt that’s as important as the spring new growth.

 - Dead head cannas and alstroemerias by pulling up the spent stems from below ground level.

-- Water camellias to prevent them from aborting flower buds.
+- Water camellias to prevent them from starting to abort flower buds.

-- Salvias thrive in the heat and will soon make a spectacular autumn display.
+- Salvias thrive in the heat and will soon provide a spectacular autumn display.
 Make sure they are fed and dead headed.

-- Continue fertiliser programme to ensure a spectacular autumn flowering flush.
+- Continue with the yearly fertiliser programme to ensure a spectacular autumn flowering flush.

 - Water deeply during dry periods.

-- Spray every 10 to 14 days to prevent fungal infection.
+- Spray every 10 to 14 days to prevent fungal infection and insect pests.
+Remember to use a sticking agent.

-- Pay particular attention to redspider mites.
-Use a magnifying glass to check the undersides of the leaves.
+- Pay particular attention to red spider mites.
+Use a magnifying glass to check the undersides of the leaves for signs of webs and the pests themselves.

 - Apply the last application of high nitrogen fertiliser.